HibiscusMC/docs/docs/hmccosmetics remapped/FAQ.md

 This is because of the shaders file provided in the plugin.
 Currently, these shaders do not work 1.19.4+ due to changes to Minecraft shaders.
 In order to fix this, you need to delete the 3 relevant files.
 It should be in a file location similar to `assets/shaders/core/rendertype_entity_translucent` (It may vary depending on your resource pack plugin).

+---

+## My backpack is in the wrong position / above my head

+Some models you purchase may not include translations specifically for cosmetic plugins.
+Because the backpack isn't actually mounted to your player and rather is connected to an armorstand, you need to translate the model down.

+To do this, install [Blockbench](https://www.blockbench.net), and then open your model.
+At the top right, you should see a "Display" tab.
+Once there, click on the head slot and then adjust the Y of the backpack to be much lower, usually near your players feet.
+Rinse and repeat until it is working properly.

+You can also check the included cosmetics for a point of reference.